MicrosoftDocs/edge-developer/microsoft-edge/edgehtml/index-test2.md

 ---
 # Legacy Microsoft Edge documentation

 Thank you for your interest in Microsoft Edge.

-> [!IMPORTANT]
-> The legacy Microsoft Edge has been replaced with new Microsoft Edge documentation.
+The following article summarizes legacy content, which is no longer being updated.
+The new Microsoft Edge content replaces the legacy content and is marked as recommended for each card.

 ## New Microsoft Edge documentation